tylim88/FirelordJS/README.md

 support [@firebase/rules-unit-testing](https://www.npmjs.com/package/@firebase/rules-unit-testing)

-The development code, built code and published code are all tested.
+The development code, built code and published code are all tested in ci.

 ## Related Projects